 Water and Climate: Need to drink daily.
 Drink more than once a day during hot weather.
 Best in mild climate.
 Losses can be heavy during severe winters, so need brush for shelter.
 Thrive in South Texas and Texas Hill Country.

 Temperament and Compatibility: Placid except in close confinement or for big males in hard antler.
-Compatibile with common exotics.
+Compatible with common exotics.

 Given adequate water, cover, and grass, this most popular exotic does well in many different environments.